 First, determine if it’s an actual injury or if it’s just muscle fatigue.
 As Runner’s World explains, “if something hurts so badly that you can’t walk on it, don’t try and run on it.”
 Instead, they suggest you practice RICE – rest, ice, compression, and elevation.

 After that, if you still have significant pain after 48 to 72 hours, you may want to consider seeing a doctor just to make sure there are no tears in the muscles or ligaments.
 If you know there are no tears you can get back into running, but you need to fix what got you injured in the first place, and that is the movement.

 You need to fix the way you run so that you don’t keep getting injured over and over again.

 What to Do Before You Start Running Again

 The biggest mistake you can make after recovering from an injury is to go back to running incorrectly.
 It is critical that you nail the technique of how to run.
 Most running injuries happen from spending too much time on the ground.
 You can minimize time on the ground, and decrease the impact on your joints by pulling your foot up instead of actively reaching to land.

 Proper running is free-falling, holding the pose, and allowing gravity to act on your center with the foot pulling up in response.
 Click here to see an image of the proper technique.
 While the right form and technique may feel foreign to you right now, learning it and committing to it is key if you want to run pain-free.

 Outside of nailing your technique, additional things you can do to run pain free include:

-- Always practice correct running technique.
-Pulling the ankle up to the hip for the running pose, falling from your center of mass, with your ears, shoulders and hip in line and a quick change of support.
+Always practice the correct running technique.
+Pulling the ankle up to the hip for the running pose, falling from your center of mass, with your ears, shoulders, and hip in line and a quick change of support.

 Want to learn more about pain free running?
 Become part of a community of like-minded runners with the RunRxStrong Membership